atlassian/data-center-helm-charts/docs/docs/examples/external_libraries/EXTERNAL_LIBS.md

 # External libraries and plugins

+!!!warning "`.jar` files only!"

+    Whether loading external libraries, drivers or plugins, the approaches outlined here can only be used with `.jar` files.
+Plugin `obr` files can be extracted (unzipped) to access the associated `.jar`

 In some situations, you may want to load 3rd party plugins, drivers or libraries so that they are available to the product being installed.